 Am I a jerk if I don’t leave a tip since I’m paying this seemingly random cubierto charge?

-The cubierto is the ‘cover charge’ for the fork, knife, placemats and (often) stale bread you receive at the table.
-It is essentially a ‘service charge’ as you sometimes find in Europe.
+A: The cubierto is the ‘cover charge’ for the fork, knife, placemats and (sometimes) stale bread you receive at the table.
+It is essentially a ‘table service’ charge, as you sometimes find in Europe.

 a.) a minimum of 250 ml of drinkable water